tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

 ## Iterator Pattern

    - provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation(implementation).

+   - Iterator takes the job of iterating over an aggregate and encapsulates it in another object.

+   - When using an Iterator, we relieve the aggregate of the responsibility of supporting operations for traversing its data

+   - Iterator provides a common interface for traversing the items of an aggregate, allowing you to use polymorphism when writing code that makes use of the items of the aggregate

+   -

+## Composite Pattern

+  - allows you to compose objects into tree structures to represent part-whole hierarchies.

+  - composite lets clients treat individual objects and compositions of objects uniformly.

 # Design principles

   - Encapsulate what varies